Sky: Children of the Light: Reception

 Review aggregator Metacritic awarded the game an 82 out of 100 based on 18 reviewers, as well as awarding it the number one shared iOS game of 2019, number three most discussed iOS game of 2019, and number 13 best iOS game of 2019.Game Informer scored the game an 8.5 out of 10 stating "Sky is a refreshingly moving and robust game on the iOS platform, and one best shared with others – especially folks who might not normally pick up a video game."
 GameSpot scored the game an 8 out of 10, giving exceptional praise to the visuals, animations and musical scores, however admitting that "return visits to previous environments aren't nearly as captivating as your first trip."
 IGN scored the game an 8.5 out of 10, likening the game to its predecessor as "a bigger and bolder follow-up that expands on what made Journey so great."
 Destructoid, like many other reviewers praised how it's a game that "most everyone should experience", was however highly critical of the touch controls and the lack of control it gave of your character, going as far to suggest that "most everyone should wait for a console or PC release" to play the game.
 Nintendo Life scored the Switch version 8 out of 10, sharing the same praise as other reviewers, though highlighting that the simplistic gameplay may not keep players engaged in the long term, and how the option to toggle the FPS from 60 to 30 is objectively worse and provides only minor improvements.

 Accolades

 The game won Apple's iPhone game of the year for 2019.
 On October 5, 2020, Gamasutra reported that the game had topped 50 million downloads worldwide.
+Pocket Gamer awarded it the People's Choice award in 2020.
+At Gamescom 2023, it won Games for Impact and Best Mobile Game.

+Sky additionally holds two Guinness World Records for "Most Users in a Concert-Themed World" and "Most Players Emoting Together at the Same Time in a Video Game".
+On August 15, Sky introduced Sky Creator Awards, that will be held in the Sky Cinema.
+These records were set as part of a virtual concert featuring Norwegian singer Aurora, in which thousands of players could interact with the concert and each other simultaneously.

 Animated adaptation

 On March 27, 2022, during AnimeJapan 2022, an animated project was announced.

+On August 26, 2023, IGN published an article announcing a teaser to the animated series, and the name, Sky: The Two Embers.
+On May 20, 2025, an official trailer released, revealing the release date of the series, which then premiered in-game on July 21, 2025 as part of a tie-in season.